SilkRose/Pony/stories/deternal/deternal.md

 Pinkie commented, "She loved you so much."

-Applejack started to shake.
-"I just can't stop thinking about all the years that were stolen from us."
+Applejack trembled.
+"I just can't stop thinking about all the years that were stolen from us." [*STARTED TO* GENERALLY WEAKENS THE VERB]

 Pinkie tried to help.
 "It's okay to grieve.
 Just let it all out."

-Applejack continued, voice getting louder, "I just get so mad every time I think about that bitch.
+Applejack continued, voice rising, "I just get so mad every time I think about that bitch.
 She took away the best thing in my life.
 Even stole Rainbow's fucking job!"

 Pinkie and Twilight stopped the hug and let Applejack sit back down.
 Neither of them knew quite what to say to calm her down.

 "I spent all these years getting mad every time I thought about her.
 I damn near wasted my life in anger.
-But, none of that matters now."
+But none of that matters now."

 Pinkie asked, "Why?"